 - Livery drivers

-- Ferry deck hands
+- Dockporters and ferry deck hands

 - Fudge shop staff

-- Historic interpreters at Fort Mackinac
+- Historical interpreters at Fort Mackinac

-Seasonal jobs on Mackinac run from April through the end of the tourist season the last week of October, with college students filling many of them during the months they’re on summer break from school.
+Seasonal jobs on Mackinac Island run from April through the end of the tourist season the last week of October, with college students filling many of them during the months they’re on summer break from school.
 In many cases, employers make shared dorm-style housing available and some also offer meal plans.

-“Even if you’re alone there’s usually people you can strike up a conversation with and it’s always fun to learn about all the different people that find their way to the island,” Foster said.
-“No two nights are ever alike.”
+“Even if you’re alone there’s usually people you can strike up a conversation with and it’s always fun to learn about all the different people that find their way to Mackinac Island.
+No two nights are ever alike.”